Austin Mahone’s Secret For Grabbing His Attention On Social Media

 — Kylie Ann (@kymelbourn) February 3, 2017

 Melbourn said she sent Mahone a response with a heart and her phone number.
-No word on whether that worked in her favor.
-But it could happen since Mahone has split from his girlfriend Katya Henry.
+No word on whether that worked in her favor, but it could happen since Mahone has split from his girlfriend Katya Henry.
 Last month, J-14 Magazine reported that the young couple split.
 There has been speculation for months since they weren’t seen on each other’s Instagram pages.
 Mahone and Henry also weren’t spotted together in real life or at red carpet events, which is a clear sign things have ended between them.

-The two met on the set of his music video, “Put It On Me” in January 2016.
+The two met on the set of his music video “Put It On Me” in January of 2016.
 Since then, Katya and Austin became inseparable.
 The two even traveled the world together.
 The fitness model was also supportive of his music career, often writing about her on social media accounts.
 Austin confirmed the news to Mario Lopez on Extra.

 When the host asked the singer if he has time for a girlfriend or if he has anyone special in his life, he kind of played it down.